Outside the EU

 It should be remembered that the import of some goods (for example, steel) require additional permits.

-All requirements concerning the documents stem from EU regulations.
+All requirements concerning the documents stem from the EU regulations.
 All information on current duties and non-tariff measures on goods arriving from other countries can be found on the TARIC website.

 The Foreign Markets section of the website of the Polish Chamber of Commerce provides information for businesses interested in selling goods and services outside Poland.